Datafold Data Processing Agreement

 2.5.
 Security: Datafold shall implement technical and organisational measures as set out in the Annex to protect the Data (a) from accidental or unlawful destruction, and (b) loss, alteration, unauthorised disclosure of, or access to the Data (a "Security Incident").

 2.6.
-Subcontracting: Customer consents to Datafold engaging the third party subprocessors listed in Exhibit A to process the Data for the Permitted Purpose provided that it: (a) will inform Customer of any intended changes concerning the addition or replacement of other subprocessors, thereby giving Customer the opportunity to object to such changes; (b) imposes data protection terms on any subprocessor it appoints that require it to protect the Data to the standard required by Applicable Data Protection Law; and (c) remains liable for any breach of this Clause that is caused by an act, error or omission of its subprocessor.
+Subprocessors: Customer consents to Datafold engaging the third party subprocessors listed in Exhibit A to process the Data for the Permitted Purpose provided that it: (a) will inform Customer of any intended changes concerning the addition or replacement of other subprocessors, thereby giving Customer the opportunity to object to such changes; (b) imposes data protection terms on any subprocessor it appoints that require it to protect the Data to the standard required by Applicable Data Protection Law; and (c) remains liable for any breach of this Clause that is caused by an act, error or omission of its subprocessor.
 Customer may object to Datafold’s appointment or replacement of a subprocessor prior to its appointment or replacement, provided such objection is based on reasonable grounds relating to data protection.
 In such event, Datafold will either not appoint or replace the subprocessor or, if this is not possible, Customer may suspend or terminate the Agreement (without prejudice to any fees incurred by Customer prior to suspension or termination).

 2.7.
 Cooperation and data subjects' rights.
 Datafold shall provide reasonable and timely assistance to Customer (at Customer’s expense) to enable Customer to respond to: (a) any request from a data subject to exercise any of its rights under Applicable Data Protection Law (including its rights of access, correction, objection, erasure and data portability, as applicable); and (b) any other correspondence, enquiry or complaint received from a data subject, regulator or other third party in connection with the processing of the Data.
 In the event that any such request, correspondence, enquiry or complaint is made directly to Datafold, Datafold shall promptly inform Customer providing full details of the same.